scarnahan1/Cisco_Config_Builder/README.md

 the two files and compares them and logs the differences to a log file for review.
 It has a very simple GUI front end built with TKinter.
 I'm not a GUI design guy so it's just barely functional.
 It Should be self explanatory what to do when you run the program.

+## TXT2EXCEL
+Does what the name says.
+Take text files and adds them to tabs in an Excel file.
+This module does require xtwt.
+Version 1.3.0 was used when creating this module.
+Just like FileCompare.py it has a very simple GUI design and should be self explanatory.

  ### Installing
  Python 3.6.6